 Space Pirate Commandos

 Pirate Commandos are a distinct subset of the Space Pirate army, being encased in power armor.
 Commandos were the most elite of the Pirate Troopers, trained specifically to hunt Samus.
 They are armed with a powerful grenade launcher, and their armor is fitted with stealth devices and powerful shields.
 Despite their formidable disposition, using the X-Ray visor, Samus can reveal a weak spot on their Phazite helmets, and if she is armed with a weapon that can pierce the armor, like the Nova Beam, the Commandos will drop in a single shot.
 They often operate in pairs, called 'Commando Units'.
 In Metroid Prime 2: Echoes, the Ing have a nasty habit of possessing the Pirate Commandos, raising their threat level considerably.

 Elite Pirates and the Phazon Elite

 The Elites, first appearing in Metroid Prime, were the most successful of the Space Pirates' experiments into breeding Space Pirates that were fused and fed on Phazon.
 They were much larger and bulkier than a typical Pirate, and only five subjects survived until maturity, one being the Phazon Elite, a more powerful version of the Elite Pirate, and the Omega Pirate, the strongest of them all.
-Samus

 Samus finds the first Elite locked in stasis due to the power of Phazon shortening the lifespan of those it corrupts.
 The Elites are only vulnerable to missiles and super missiles, as they are fitted with devices that absorb beam weapons.
 Their movements and attacks are slow, however, and easily avoidable by Samus.
-They are believed to have been replaced by the more stable Berserker Pirates found in Metroid Prime 3: Corruption
+They are believed to have been replaced by the more stable Berserker Pirates found in Metroid Prime 3: Corruption.

 The largest and most powerful of the Space Pirates' original foray into Phazon mutation, the Omega Pirate was the boss of the Phazon Mines area of Metroid Prime.
 The Omega Pirate, as well as being armed with wave quake generators, a dual plasma cannon weapon system and a cloaking device, has the ability to regenerate its wounds by absorbing Phazon.

 To defeat it, Samus must first destroy the Phazon crystals on its shoulder and knee joints with attacks from either her Beam weapons or missiles.
 After they are destroyed, the Omega will call for reinforcements and cloak itself, leading to the appearance of multiple Beam Troopers who will act as a distraction while the Omega regenerates.
 Putting on the X-Ray visor will allow Samus to see the Omega Pirate, who is vulnerable in its cloaked form.
 If Samus doesn't succeed in doing enough damage to kill the Omega while it's regenerating, its Phazon crystals will regenerate and must be destroyed again.

 It is recommended to get rid of the Beam Troopers before attempting this again, as causing the Omega to begin regenerating will cause more to arrive.
 After it is defeated, the Omega collapses on Samus and dissolves into Phazon, giving her the Phazon Suit upgrade.

 Berserker Knights and Lords

 Berserker Knights, and their more powerful brethren Berserker Lords, are Space Pirates raised on and mutated by Phazon, the more successful subjects of the earlier Project Helix that created the Elite Pirates in Metroid Prime.
 They are bestial and show little concern for their fellow Space Pirates, even using them as projectiles.
 Samus faces the Berserker Lord as the first boss in Metroid Prime 3: Corruption on the GFS Olympus, and again on Elysia.

-.
 In both fights, Samus must avoid the Lords shockwaves and melee attacks while firing at the red orbs on its shoulders.
 Once they are destroyed, the Lord will begin to fire slow-moving projectiles at Samus, which can be shot and reflected back onto the Lord, hitting the Phazon plating on its head.
 After a few hits in this way, the plating will be destroyed, allowing Samus to fire at its weak point and destroy it.
 Berserker Knights are destroyed in much the same way, although they don't have red orbs on their shoulders to destroy before they begin firing their projectiles.
 When Samus gains the X-Ray visor and the Nova Beam, the Knights can be destroyed in a single shot by firing at their weakpoint.

 Space Pirate Commander

 The Space Pirate Commanders are among the highest ranking Space Pirates on the Space Pirate homeworld.
 They were originally Space Pirate Commandos that showed exceptional prowess and long service.
-They wear red Phazite armor, which is much more resilient than typical Phazite amor, otherwise they are armed identically to other Commandos.
+They wear red Phazite armor, which is much more resilient than typical Phazite armor, otherwise they are armed identically to other Commandos.

 The Pirate Commander will appear multiple times as Samus travels through the Space Pirate facilities in Metroid Prime 3: Corruption, summoning Commandos to block Samus' path.
 She finally confronts the Commander and his team of Commandos as a mini boss outside the entrance to the Leviathan.
 The Commander will summon four Space Pirate Commandos before teleporting around the arena and attacking Samus.
-It is advised to kill the Commandos first and then take out the Commander, as the arena is small and full of obstacles, allowing the five Pirates to deal alot of damage to Samus as they teleport around and cloak themselves.
+It is advised to kill the Commandos first and then take out the Commander, as the arena is small and full of obstacles, allowing the five Pirates to deal a lot of damage to Samus as they teleport around and cloak themselves.
 After taking enough Hypermode punishment, the Commander will fall and Samus will be able to access the lift to the final Leviathan.